A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Implementation of Benchmarks

 {The method for finding the optimal policy parameters for $(Q,S)$ policies is similar to the one for $(R,S)$ policies.
 We first fix $Q$ and compute the optimal base-stocks $S^*(Q)$, and then simulate performances of $(Q, S^*(Q))$ policies to determine the best $Q^*$ (and associated $S^*(Q^*)$).
 A major difference is that a $(Q,S)$ policy involves a random review period, which we denote by $R_Q$, whereas the review period is deterministic under a $(R,S)$ policy.
 More specifically, as previously described, $R_Q$ is the number of weeks until the cumulative aggregate demand since the last order reaches or exceeds $Q$.
 Thus $R_Q$ has the same distribution as

 where we recall that $D_i^{(r)}$ is the cumulative demand of item $i$ over $r$ weeks.}

-We next derive an explicit expression for the expected total discounted cost under an arbitrary $(Q,S)$ policy.
+We next derive an explicit expression for the expected total discounted cost under an arbitrary $(Q,S)$ policy, {which allows us to efficiently compute the optimal base-stock levels $S_i^*(Q)$ for any given $Q$}.
 It follows from recognizing that the system regenerates at each order epoch, and by applying a suitable renewal-theoretic argument. \begin{proposition} Under a given $(Q,S)$ policy and assuming i.i.d.\ demand, with $S \geq 0$ component-wise and an order placed at time $t=0$ to bring the inventory level back to $S$: \begin{itemize} \item[\textnormal{(a)}] If there exists $i$ such that $S_i>0$, then the expected total discounted fixed cost of ordering is given by

 \item[\textnormal{(b)}] For item $i$, the total expected discounted holding, backlogging, and variable ordering cost is given by